google/guava-beta-checker/README.md

 # Guava Beta Checker

-An [error-prone] plugin that checks for usages of [Guava] APIs that are annotated with the [`@Beta`] annotation.
-Such APIs should _never_ be used in library code that other projects may depend on; this checker is to help library projects ensure that they don't use them.
+An [Error Prone] plugin that checks for usages of [Guava] APIs that are annotated with the [`@Beta`] annotation.
+Such APIs should _never_ be used in library code that other projects may depend on; using the Beta Checker can help library projects ensure that they don't use them.

 Example error: